Butternut Squash Risotto with Fried Sage (vegan, gluten free)

 Risotto is best served soon after it’s made, as the grains will continue to absorb liquid the longer it sits.
 However, you can store leftovers in an airtight container in the fridge for up to four days.
 You may need to add more vegetable broth when you reheat the risotto on the stove.

-Freeze risotto for up to three months, and defrost it in the fridge overnight before reheating and serving.
+Freeze for up to three months, and defrost it in the fridge overnight before reheating and serving.

 More Vegan Risotto and Rice Recipes

-- Vegan Corn Risotto with Roasted Shallots (gluten free, nut free)
+Vegan Corn Risotto with Roasted Shallots

-- Mushroom Asparagus Lentil Risotto (vegan, gluten free, oil free)
+Mushroom Asparagus Lentil Risotto

-If you make this vegan Butternut Squash Risotto, be sure to let me know what you think with a comment below!
+If you make this recipe, be sure to let me know what you think with a comment below!
+Follow me on Instagram for more delicious recipes!

 Ingredients